-It is worth noting that the proposed building would be permitted, without additional land use approval, to be just as large in size if it were proposed as a very large Single Family home, assuming the property owner had the means and desire to do so.
+The Planning Commission noted that the proposed building would be permitted without additional land use approval if it were proposed as a very large Single-Family home, assuming that the property owner had the means and desire to do so.
 The proposed building meets or exceeds the dimensional standards of the underlying zone for setbacks, lot coverage and building height.
+Building height is measured according to the zoning code definition in OCMC 17.04.550 - Height of Building, which states;